mrtc0/wazuh-ruby-client/README.md

 ### Other

-wazuh-ruby-client support to all Wazuh API.
+wazuh-ruby-client is support to all Wazuh API.

 - [x] Active Response
 - [x] Agents